-- 4. Plaintiff Greg Lopez is a candidate for Governor of Colorado in the 2022 election. - 5.
-Plaintiff Rodney Pelton is a candidate for the Colorado Senate, in Senate District 35, in the 2022 election. - 6.
-Plaintiff Steven House is a citizen and registered voter in Adams County, Colorado.
-He has a history of campaign contributions in the past and intends to contribute to campaigns for the 2022 election. - 7.
-Defendant Griswold is the Secretary of State for the State of Colorado.
+5. Plaintiff Rodney Pelton is a candidate for the Colorado Senate, in Senate District 35, in the 2022 election.

+Defendants admit Plaintiff Rodney Pelton has filed the necessary paperwork to be considered a candidate for Colorado Senate in Senate District 35 in the 2022 election.

+6. Plaintiff Steven House is a citizen and registered voter in Adams County, Colorado.
+He has a history of campaign contributions in the past and intends to contribute to campaigns for the 2022 election.

+Defendants admit that an individual named "Steven House" is a citizen and registered voter in Adams County, Colorado.
+Defendants admit that an individual named "Steven House" has made contributions to candidate committees organized under Colorado law.
+Defendants are without sufficient information to form a belief as to the truth of the remaining allegations in Paragraph 13, and therefore deny them.

+7. Defendant Griswold is the Secretary of State for the State of Colorado.
 Her duties include administering Colorado's campaign finance laws, including Colo.
 Const., art.
 XXVIII.
 Defendant Griswold receives, investigates, and administratively prosecutes campaign finance complaints.